haothitran/klazerville/duties/dungeons.md

 # Dungeons

-This is not intended to be an all-encompassing, detailed guide for every dungeon, but rather a quick reference for the mechanics of certain bosses.
-As well as notes for interacting with items needed to progress through the dungeon.
+This is not intended to be an all-encompassing, detailed guide for every dungeon, but rather a quick reference on the mechanics of boss encounters.
+As well as notes for interactable items needed to progress through the dungeon.

 Jump to an expansion: